stingerfun/Extended-Gamma-Sprinkled-Model-/README.md

 ## 🙏 Acknowledgments

 - University of Haifa, Institute of Evolution
-- The research was supported by [funding sources]
 - Thanks to the genetic mapping community for valuable feedback

 ---